 It’s a chance for SEOs to meet, learn and do their job a little better.

 This isn’t an event that just tells you ‘content is king’ or ‘don’t translate your site, localise it’ and all those other conference cliches.
 It’s hands on.
 It’s detailed and it’s practical.
-Not only will it be a chance to attend a conference featuring sessions from UK’s finest plus some of the rest of the world’s best search marketers, but it doesn’t cost a penny.
-Not a bad deal methinks.
+Not only will it be a chance to attend a conference featuring sessions from some of rest of the world’s best search marketers, but you can even come along for free as we give away thousands of free tickets via our ballot.